 Be responsible for all clinics being taken, coaches’ clinics, concussion clinics, etc. and be responsible for the billing of such clinics.
 (Move to Player development)

-Sponsorship/ Promotions Coordinator
+Sponsorship/ Promotions Coordinator (move to directors at large and add a person )

 Co-ordinate and or arrange for sponsors for all House league teams.